Barley: Animal feed

 Some 70% of the world's barley production is used as livestock feed, for example for cattle feeding in western Canada.
 In 2014, an enzymatic process was devised to make a high-protein fish feed from barley, suitable for carnivorous fish such as trout and salmon.

+Cover crops

+When sown in the autumn and terminated and tilled into the soil in spring, barley cover crops significantly reduced early-season weed density and time required for hand-hoeing in southern New Mexico chile pepper systems.
+The weed-suppressive effect of barley was demonstrated in a subsequent ex situ study, in which Palmer amaranth seeds demonstrated slowed germination when incubated with barley-amended soil compared to unamended soil.
+The inability of barley to support oviposition of the beet leafhopper, an insect known to vector Beet Curly Top Virus to more than 300 species of plants, further poses it as a potential method of integrated pest management in chile pepper.

 Other uses

 Barley straw has been placed in mesh bags and floated in fish ponds or water gardens to help prevent algal growth without harming pond plants and animals.
 The technique's effectiveness is at best mixed.

 Barley grains were once used for measurement in England, there being nominally three or four barleycorns to the inch.
 By the 19th century, this had been superseded by standard inch measures.
 In ancient Mesopotamia, barley was used as a form of money, the standard unit of weight for barley, and hence of value, being the shekel.
+Barley water was used in medieval times as a remedy, as mentioned by Avicenna.